 - Polished Concrete.
 This type of decorative concrete application has a very nice shine that comes with it.
 It is essential if you want to mimic the look of stones such as marble and tile.
 It’s a smooth surface that has a wonderful appearance, and it works great with different colors and stains that provide a nice and shiny concrete surface on your interior and outdoor floors.

 - Stamped Concrete.
 This features textured designs or patterns being stamped into the freshly-poured concrete before it sets and hardens.
 It’s also possible to make a variety of different styles and looks with this type of texture technique.
 It’s also useful for reducing the slips that can happen on the surface at the same time adding a stylish decorative element.

 - Etching.
-This is another popular choice for textured concrete, because it allows the homeowner to have all styles of patterns and designs applied on their concrete.
+This is another popular choice for textured concrete because it allows the homeowner to have all styles of patterns and designs applied to their concrete.
 They could basically add any kind of design that they can imagine.

 - Sundek Classic Texture.
-As the name states, this a classic way of texturing concrete.
-This kind of decorative concrete surface offers slip resistance, customizable colors, and very cost effective as compared to the other texturing methods.
+As the name states, this is a classic way of texturing concrete.
+This kind of decorative concrete surface offers slip resistance, customizable colors, and is very cost-effective as compared to the other texturing methods.